inexorgame-obsolete/platform/README.txt

 The package exactly contains:

-zlib - licensed under the zlib license.
-SDL(_mixer,_image) - LGPL.
-libcurl - MIT.
+SDL+_mixer,_image and zlib are zlib licensed. libcurl is MIT licensed.